kalviumcommunity/S56_Atharva_Kharade_Capstone_Lokvani/README.md

 ---

+## Frontend Link
+The frontend for this project is hosted at [LOKVANI](https://lokvani.netlify.app/).

 ## Backend Link
 The backend for this project is hosted at [https://s56-atharva-kharade-capstone-lokvani.onrender.com](https://s56-atharva-kharade-capstone-lokvani.onrender.com).

 *Lokvani - Empowering Pune's Citizens for a Better Tomorrow!* 🌟🏙️